OfficeForProductSafetyAndStandards/cosmetic-product-notifications/README.md

 This `.env` file will be git ignored, so it is safe to add sensitive data.
 See the [accounts section](#accounts) below for information on how to obtain some of the optional variables.

+Add the following entry for Keycloak to your hosts file ([instructions](https://support.rackspace.com/how-to/modify-your-hosts-file/)):

+    127.0.0.1   keycloak

 Build and start-up the full project:

     docker-compose up